vratidc/vratidc.github.io/_projects/Scholar.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/Scholar/scholar_school2.jpg" alt="Students using ScholAR">
 </figure>

 This project began as a doctoral research work in the year 2017, by Pratiti Sarkar.
-This project is currently funded by Tata Centre for Technology and Design, IIT Bombay, with Prof. Jayesh Pillai as the principle investigator.
+This project was currently funded by Tata Centre for Technology and Design, IIT Bombay, with Prof. Jayesh Pillai as the principle investigator.

+See Pratiti's PhD research journey here: [pratitisarkar.github.io/research](https://pratitisarkar.github.io/research.html){:target="_blank"}.

 <br>